armthethinker/personal-site/projects/moral-decision-making-haptic-feedback-in-virtual-environments.md

 {% include p-section.html
    header="Process"
+   content="
+This project started as a class project.
+Each student submitted ideas and, through a consolidation process, we all ended up in one of three groups.

-   content="We refined our work over six weeks with weekly playtests, class feedback, and feedback from class guests.
+We refined our work over six weeks with weekly playtests, class feedback, and feedback from class guests.
 We used the feedback to clarify our designs.
 This lead to our final research experiment and written report.

-### Research Decision Process

-Each person in the Research Issues in Game Development class had to submit an idea for a research project that included the required teammates and goals for success.
-The professor, Tom Corbett from Electronic Arts, narrowed the submissions down and those went on to present in front of the class.
-Collectively the class voted on which projects they would like to see succeed."
-%}

-{% include blockquote.html
-   quote="Can tactile feedback in virtual reality impact emotional response?" source="Ivan Wang"
-%}

-{% include p-section.html
-   content="
-Ivan’s pitch was for a recreation of a variant of the Trolley Problem, the “fat man” version, in a virtual environment.
-He proposed when the participant reaches out to push the man off of a bridge to his certain death, the participant actually feels a human actor.
-Ivan suggested the group examine regret and emotional feedback.

-When the groups were formed, I voted to be (and was) put on Ivan’s team as I have a background in philosophy, UX, and experiment design.
-And, what could be cooler than creating experiential thought experiments?

-### Initial Designs
+### Initial designs

-The first week of work focused on (1) how we would translate the trolley problem variant into virtual reality and (2) which research questions to ask.
-From our earlier work in the class, we understood some of the limitations of our devices (laptop, Oculus DK2, and Leap Motion).
+**The first week of work focused on (1) how we would translate the trolley problem variant into virtual reality and (2) which research questions to ask.** From our earlier work in the class, we understood some of the limitations of our devices (laptop, Oculus DK2, and Leap Motion).
 Previous iterations of the thought experiment relied on the question-asker to force the question-answerer into either pushing the “fat man” or not.
 When faced with the decision, people often look for a way out.
-Presenting the decision in a game-like environment therefore did not lend itself to a realistic decision.
-It was our task to create an environment that was believable enough for the user to jump in, believe, and make a realistic decision.
+Presenting the decision in a game-like environment therefore did not lend itself to a realistic decision. **It was our task to create an environment that was believable enough for the user to jump in, believe, and make a realistic decision.**

-The visual setup of the original problem requires the user to look in two extreme directions (left and right), put together that the trolley won’t stop, and what the available decisions are.
-To simplify the visual complexity, I suggested that we brainstorm isomorphs of the trolley problem (i.e. different setups that had the same salient features).
+The visual setup of the original problem requires the user to look in separate directions, put together that the trolley won’t stop, and what the available decisions are.
+To simplify the perceptual complexity, I suggested that we brainstorm isomorphs of the trolley problem (i.e. different setups that had the same salient features).
 We went through lasers, machine-gear deaths, conveyor belts, and gas chambers before we began to settle around our final “elevator problem”.
 "
 %}